yikun-li/pc-3d-grasp-ds/README.md

 ### Examples of models in the dataset:

-25 examples from five categories (mug, lamp, chair, knife, and guitar):
+This dataset contains 500 models as well as their grasp affordance from five categories (mug, lamp, chair, knife, and guitar).
+25 example models with grasp affordance are shown below:

 ![Examples](/images/examples.jpg)

 An animation example:

 ![Animation Example](/images/animation.gif)

+### Getting started

+1. unzip the dataset.zip file.
+1. run the model_reviewer.py viewing the models with grasp affordance.

 ### For citation